holuwateemeeleyin/Bookstore-with-GO/README.md

 # 📚 Bookstore Project (Learning Go)

-This project is a **Bookstore** I'm currently working on while learning the **Go programming language (Golang)** with Tech4Dev.
+This project demonstrates a practical implementation of a bookstore inventory system using Go with Tevh4Dev.
-It serves as a hands-on way to explore Go fundamentals such as variables, packages, and testing functions.
+It transitions from managing individual books to handling collections of books using slices, representing a real-world inventory management scenario.

 ## 🧱 Project Structure